shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “About what?”

 “Shhh.”
 Ersatzica reached a wolf hand forward, and pulled back on the wrist of the other one, like she was rolling up her sleeves.
 That hand turned into a cat hand.
-With a cat claw, she nudged around in the lock until came open.
+With a cat claw, she nudged the internals of the lock around until it came open.
 “Aha!
 Just a little trick I learned from Fisher.”
-Then she “rolled up her sleeve” again, turning back into a wolf.
+Then she “rolled down her sleeve” again, turning completely back into a wolf.

 “Thank you.”
 The wolf said, exasperated.
 “Now, what are you doing with that hat?”